raygun101/MarkupKit/README.md

 The `row` element corresponds to a call to the `insertRow:inComponent:withTitle:value:` method of `LMPickerView`.
 The value of the `row` tag's "title" attribute is used as the title of the row.

-An optional value can also be associated with row, as shown below:
+An optional value can also be associated with each row:

 ```xml
 <LMPickerView>